-Landing in Iceland, my first thoughts were ‘it’s actually not that cold!’
-It was a fairly dark morning in November, and I was heading for the Iceland Airwaves Festival in Reykjavik.
-I had my down jacket, wooly jumper and super warm socks on, ready for the freezing temperature.
+Landing in Iceland in November, my first thoughts were ‘It’s actually not that cold!’
+It was a fairly dark morning and I was heading for the Iceland Airwaves Festival in Reykjavik.
+I had my down jacket, woolly jumper and super warm socks on, ready for the freezing temperature.
 But it was actually pretty warm as we boarded the bus from the airport.

 I was very sad to leave Iceland.
 A beautiful place, full of lovely people, and a fantastic festival.
-I hope to return to airwaves, but am also tempted to try out some of the other events.
-So maybe next time I go, it will be for the Bacon Festival.
+I hope to return to Airwaves but am also tempted to try out some of the other events.
+So maybe the next time I go, it will be for the Bacon Festival.